regojoyson/cartesian-cordinate-system/README.md

 # Dev Build

 	How to run the application in Dev
-		1. Package - gradle build
+		1. Package - gradle clean build
+		2. Test - gradle test
-		2. Run the System - gradle bootrun
+		3. Run the System - gradle bootrun

 # Test/Sample URL (For Dev)

+          1.Test cases result are found inside the \build\reports\tests\test\index.html  post build/test.
-	 find the postman collection in the root folder.
+	  2. For the API Testing find the postman collection in the root folder.